tanyaachaturvedi/Landing-Page/README.md

 # Landing-Page
-I have completed this project with reference to the "ODIN PROJECT"
+I have completed this project with reference to "THE ODIN PROJECT"